play14team/play14-website/_games/yata.md

 scale: Min 6, Max 10, can be played in multiple parallel groups
 timebox: 45-60 mins

-description: This game will demonstrate major principles behind DevOps.
+excerpt: This game will demonstrate major principles behind DevOps.

 materials:
     - 1 set of 150-200 bricks/caplas